wp-plugins/get-user-custom-field-values/readme.txt

 == Changelog ==

+= 2.7.1 =
+* Change widget_body() to return widget content instead of echoing it, to fix widget display
+* Update widget version to 006

 = 2.7 =
 * Add check to prevent execution of code if file is directly accessed
 * Update widget version to 005